 - Add thinly sliced apples to cheese or turkey sandwiches.

-- Create a red leaf, avocado, and apple salad with a Dijon vinaigrette.
+- Create a red leaf lettuce, avocado, and apple salad with a Dijon vinaigrette.

 - Prepare an apple salsa to serve with meat or poultry: Combine diced tart apples with diced red bell peppers and onion, some minced jalapeño, fresh lime juice, and minced cilantro.
 Add salt and freshly ground black pepper to taste.